datatalking/salesforce_monkey/README.md

 no more dealing with SQL.

-conduct simiple text based searches for marketing, sales or customer analystics
+conduct simple text based searches for marketing, sales or customer analystics

 expand upon the work here, use sqlAlchemy for Django or Flask
 # not all instances of salesforce will work with this prototype